Dream Ticket (video): Disc Two: London: The Royal Opera House, December 1st, 2000

-Disc three: Ephesus: The Great Amphitheatre
+Disc Three: Ephesus, Turkey - The Great Amphitheatre, July 17th 2001

 On July 17, 2001, John performs one of his legendary solo shows in the ancient ruins of one of Turkey's most historically famous outdoor theatres.

-Disc four: Elton in Four Decades
+Disc Four: Elton In Four Decades

 This fourth DVD in the series features film footage from the Elton John archives, carefully selected for fans.
 John exclusively gives an overview of the chosen songs, and there are rare interviews with Thom Bell, Cameron Crowe, and other individuals who play major roles in the history of these songs.
 Highlights include a retrospective of "Your Song", which includes John performing the song from every era of his career, and the film for "I'm Still Standing", as created by David LaChappelle for The Red Piano: Live in Las Vegas shows.